jcard0na/jcard0na.github.io/_posts/2017-03-14-fabrication-files-for-pcb:ng.md

  6. Map the `Identifier` (->`References`), `Manufacturer Part Number` (->`MPN`) and `Digikey-SKU` (->`DISTPN`) fields.

- 7. Generate Position File from Kicad/Pcbnew (File -> Fabrication Outputs) -> Footprint Position) with one file per board.
+ 7. Generate Position File from Kicad/Pcbnew (File -> Fabrication Outputs) -> Footprint Position) with one file per board, *in inches*.
 Make sure you remove the `INSERT` attribute on `DNF` components or else they will appear in your Position File.

  8. Upload that file as a `Pick and Place` file and confirm that the placement information is all correct in the `Placement` tab.
 All parts should appear